16. Environments and evaluation (*)#

 On the other hand, for environments, it will be faster

-by one order magnitude: down to amortised \(O(n)\).
+by one order of magnitude: down to amortised \(O(n)\).

-Implement a test function according to the above pseudocode and benchmark the two data structures using proc.time on some example data.
+Implement a test function according to the above pseudocode and benchmark the two data structures using proc.time on example data.

 (*) Determine the number of unique text lines in a huge file (assuming that the set of unique text lines fits into memory, but the file itself does not).
 Also, determine the five most frequently occurring text lines.

 16.1.4.
-Pass by value, copy on demand: Not for environments#
+Call by value, copy on demand: Not for environments¶

-Given any object, say, x
+Given any object x

 , when we issue: